Tamer7/ImageClassifier/README.md

 # Image Classification

-This is image classification program that predicts given images based on 10 classes listed below:
+This is an image classification program that predicts given images based on 10 classes listed below:
 - Plane, Car, Bird, Cat, Deer, Dog, Frog, Horse, Ship and Truck It uses a Convolutional Neural Network to train on the training dataset, and predicts an ouput with over 70% accuracy.